Everloving - WFMU Sessions

 —Pitchfork

-“The hallmarks of this New Archivism [are] beautiful and innovative packaging, elaborate and idiosyncratic liner notes, rare and obscure recordings ...
-Working with graphic designers such as the Grammy-winning Susan Archie, [the label] produced a collection that combines varied textures, lavish finishes, and period details with art from the era of the original source recordings.
+“The hallmarks of this New Archivism are beautiful and innovative packaging, elaborate and idiosyncratic liner notes, rare and obscure recordings ...
+Working with graphic designers such as the Grammy-winning Susan Archie, Jeff Hunt produced a collection that combines varied textures, lavish finishes, and period details with art from the era of the original source recordings.
 Their treatment of Robert Longo’s late 1970s photographs for Rhys Chatham’s releases could, for instance, measure up to what’s on view at most contemporary art centers.
 In addition to its archival endeavor, TotE also releases the new work of its avant-garde heroes and their devotees.
-TotE’s active support of the work of sonic pioneers ensures that theirs are living traditions – not ossified museum objects.”
+TotE’s active support of the work of sonic pioneers ensures that theirs are living traditions — not ossified museum objects.”

 Tony Conrad: Completely In the Present